 Program areas at Community Progress Council

-Women, infants, and children (wic): provides supplemental foods and nutrition education for pregnant women, breast-feeding mothers, mothers who have given birth within the last six months, and children up to five years of age.
-The purpose of the program is to prevent and reduce health and dietary problems during pregnancy and the early growth stages of a child's development.
-To qualify as a participant, clients must meet wic income standards, be at a medical or nutritional risk as certified by a health professional, and live (or receive health care) in york county.
-Wic is funded by the u.s. department of agriculture, through the pa department of health.
-This program served 8,986 families during the year.
+Women, infants, and children (wic): provides supplemental food and nutrition education for pregnant and breast-feeding women, mothers who have given birth within the last six months, and children up to five years of age.
+Assistance is available based on residence, income, and other qualifications and aims to prevent and reduce health and dietary problems during pregnancy and early growth stages of a child's development.
+Funding is provided by the Pennsylvania department of health.
+This program served 8,570 families during the year.